foreverfl/vscode/docs/languages/javascript.md

 ## Code Actions on Save

-The `setting(editor.codeActionsOnSave)` setting lets you configure a set of Code Actions that are run when a file is saved.
+The `editor.codeActionsOnSave` setting lets you configure a set of Code Actions that are run when a file is saved.
 For example, you can enable organize imports on save by setting:

 ```json
 // On explicit save, run fixAll source action.
 On auto save (window or focus change), run organizeImports source action.